Persistent<T extends PersistentContent>

 Determine whether the value isn't null or undefined, can be used in Condition

-- the key of the state- Returns:
+- key: K- the key of the state

-Lambda<boolean>
+- Returns: Lambda<boolean>

 toWord<K extends StringKeyOf<T>>